dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

   <script src="https://unpkg.com/dynamsoft-javascript-barcode@8.2.5/dist/dbr.js"></script>
   ```

-Besides using the CDN, you can also download the library and host its files on your own website / server before including it in your application.
+However, instead of using the CDN, it is recommended that you download the library and host its files on your own website / server before including it in your application.

-  > It is highly recommended to host the library yourself.

 The following shows a few ways to download the library.